Wednesday, July 17, 2019

 Peter Sillet was the son of Charlie Sillett, a fullback who also played for Southampton.
 He played with Southampton until 1953 when he joined Chelsea along with his brother John.
 He was the club's highest scoring defender until John Terry broke the record.
 He won the League title in the 1954-1955 season.
 He went to the World Cup Finals in 1958.

-Webb played for Leyton Orient, Southampton, Chelsea, Queens Park Rangers, Leicester City, Derby County, A.F.C.
+David Webb played for Leyton Orient, Southampton, Chelsea, Queens Park Rangers, Leicester City, Derby County, A.F.C.
 Bournemouth and Torquay UnitedIt was with Chelsea that Webb really made his name in football, in particular for his role in Chelsea's win in the 1970 FA Cup final against Leeds United and the European Cup Winners Cup.
+He also had a long career with Queens Park Rangers between 1974 and 1977.

 CB: Gary Cahill

-Cahill joined Burnley on a season-long loan, where he performed well before returning to make his Aston Villa debut.
+Cahill joined Burnley in 2004 on a season-long loan, where he performed well before returning to make his Aston Villa debut.
 He played with Sheffield United and Bolton Wanderers before Cahill signed for Chelsea in 2012.
-He won the UEFA Champions League in his debut season.
+He won the Champions League in his debut season.
+He was named in the PFA Team of the Year.
 Cahill is an England international with over 60 caps and went the World Cups of 2014 and 2018, and the European Championship in 2012 and 2014.

 CB: Ron Harris

-Known by the nickname "Chopper", he played for Chelsea between 1961 and 1980.
+Known by the nickname "Chopper", Harris played for Chelsea between 1961 and 1980.
 Harris is widely regarded as one of the toughest defenders of his era.
 He captained Chelsea as it won the FA Cup in 1970.
 Then, he helped Chelsea to win the European Cup Winners' Cup a year later in 1971, Chelsea's first ever trophy in Europe.
 He finally left Chelsea in 1980 to become a player-coach at Brentford.
+He retired in 1983.

 CB: John Terry